BachNewton/Novelty-Games/src/mobile-games/pets/README.md

 ## Bugs / Improvements

-- GPS access isn't requested until a pet that is undiscovered is selected
 - Cloud save - so that the game can be played on multiple devices
 - Clicking on the pet image hide the text bubble so the full image can be appreciated